suborbital/docs/website/docs/atmo/runnable-api/cache.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import { MultiLanguageCodeBlock } from '@site/extensions/mlc.jsx'

 # Accessing cache

 Runnables can access an attached cache (such as Redis) using the `cache` namespace of the Runnable API.
 Atmo will configure the cache, and will bind it to the Runnable at runtime.
-Atmo provides a default in-memory cache if no external cache is connected.

 :::note
-Documentation for connecting an external cache to Atmo can be found [here](../usage/connections.md).
+Atmo provides a default in-memory cache when there is no external cache is configured.
+Refer to the [Connections docs](../usage/connections.md) to learn how to connect an external cache to Atmo.
 :::

 <Tabs groupId="reactr-language">